 The Te Kowhai Airfield development is approximately 5 km from the nearest branch of the Hamilton City Council reticulated wastewater network located at Te Rapa Park to the east.
-The option to construct a conventional gravity sewer has been considered and discounted due to cost associated with constructing and operating intermediary pump stations.
+The option to construct a conventional gravity sewer has been considered and discounted due to cost associated with constructing and operating intermediary pump stations, as well as difficulties with inter council wastewater connections between Waikato District and Hamilton City.

 An alternative to the conventional gravity sewer to connect to the council system is a Septic Tank Effluent Pumping (STEP) system.
 With this system large volume septic tanks receive all of the wastewater from the development, where solids settlement and decomposition occurs.
 Screened pump vaults take effluent from the clear zone within the septic tank and pump the primary treated wastewater into a small bore effluent sewer.
 The small bore effluent sewer then conveys the treated effluent to the reticulated gravity network.
-For this site, a small bore sewer system associated with a STEP system is technically feasible, however, the associated costs are deemed to be significantly higher than for on-site treatment and disposal and general disruption in installing pipe infrastructure within the road reserve makes this a less desirable option.
+For this site, a small bore sewer system associated with a STEP system is technically feasible, however, the associated costs are deemed to be significantly higher than for on-site treatment and disposal and general disruption in installing pipe infrastructure within the road reserve and difficulties with inter council wastewater connections makes this a less desirable option.

-As neither a conventional gravity sewer nor STEP system are viable due to cost and general disruption it deemed that onsite treatment and disposal is the most feasible wastewater solution for the Te Kowhai Airfield development.
+As neither a conventional gravity sewer nor STEP system are viable due to cost, general disruption, and difficulties with inter council wastewater connections, it has been concluded that onsite treatment and disposal is the most feasible wastewater solution for the Te Kowhai Airfield development.